-Date:

-To:

-Subject: Permissions Request
+Date: To: Subject: Permissions Request

 Dear

 I ama book with the working title of:

-a sook with the working the on

 To be published by Myers Education Press, LLC, inin a scholarly edition of 1,000+ copies.

 I request permission to include the following material in this work and in future revisions and editions thereof, in hard copy and digital formats, including nonexclusive world rights in all languages:

 If you grant permission, please complete the following section and return this form to me at your earliest convenience.

 The above request is approved with the understanding that the following credit line will be used (optional):

 Approved by,

-Name Title

 Date Permission Granted:

 Thank you for your attention to this request.

 Sincerely,